 1927 Chrysler Imperial Sportif Convertible

 The Imperial Model E-80 was Chrysler's top-of-the-line car for 1926 and 1927.
-This Sportif's design by Lawrence Pomeroy suggested speed, and the car's 112-horsepower, six-cylinder engine was capable of 80 miles per hour.
+This Sportif's look, inspired by Laurence Pomeroy's designs for British automaker Vauxhall, suggested speed.
+The car's 112-horsepower, six-cylinder engine was capable of 80 miles per hour.
 The dual-cowl layout provided separate windshields for front and back passengers.
-The car was, in Chrysler's words, "as fine as money can build."
+Chrysler called these models, "as fine as money can build."

 Artifact